Machine learning methods for subpixel trajectory reconstruction in discretized position detectors: Results and discussion

 \subsubsection{Error distribution characteristics}

-The performance metrics in Figure~\ref{fig:Performance_Summary} quantify the relative effectiveness of each reconstruction method.
-The transformer achieves an RMSE of 0.838~cm and is closely matched by the CNN at 0.835~cm, whereas linear regression reaches 1.02~cm and the centroid method reaches 1.86~cm.
-The MAE shows even more dramatic differences, with the transformer at 0.24~cm representing a 6.3× improvement over the centroid method's 1.52~cm.

-The mean error trends follow similar patterns, confirming that ML methods---particularly those that capture spatial correlations---substantially outperform analytical approaches.
-The similar performance between the transformer and CNN for position reconstruction suggests that both architectures successfully learn the detector response function, though the transformer's cell-offset decomposition provides marginal advantages for angular reconstruction (as shown in Table~\ref{tab:theta_errors}).
+Figure~\ref{fig:Performance_Summary} summarizes the differences between the RMSE and typical-event metrics.
+The CNN has the lowest position RMSE, while the transformer has the lowest mean and median position errors.
+The MLP has an RMSE similar to those of the CNN and transformer but a larger median error.
+All three learned methods outperform the centroid in both RMSE and median position error.

-The percentile statistics in Tables~\ref{tab:theta_errors}--\ref{tab:position_errors} reveal the distribution characteristics underlying these summary metrics.
-For angular reconstruction, 68\% of transformer events have errors below 0.35°, compared with 2.43° for the centroid method.
-Even at the 99th percentile, where tail effects dominate, the transformer maintains 4.25° error versus 6.71° for the centroid method, demonstrating superior performance across the entire distribution.
+The percentile results show how the error distributions broaden in their tails.
+For the transformer, 68\% of angular errors are below 0.33$^\circ$ and 95\% are below 0.93$^\circ$, compared with 2.38$^\circ$ and 4.58$^\circ$ for the centroid.
+At the 99th percentile, the transformer error increases to 5.18$^\circ$, indicating that a small subset of events remains difficult for every reconstruction method.